Maya Marcel-Keyes: Family controversy

 On January 20, 2005, Marcel-Keyes—who identified as an anarchist—participated in a march protesting the second inauguration of President George W. Bush.
-Following that march, Alan Keyes relieved Marcel-Keyes of her duties as a consultant, requested that she move out of an apartment funded by Keyes' political organizations in Chicago, and stated that he would not fund her college education.
+Following that march, Alan Keyes relieved his daughter of her duties as a consultant, requested that she move out of an apartment funded by his political organizations in Chicago, and stated that he would not fund her college education.

-Following the disintegration of her relationship with her parents, Marcel-Keyes publicly announced she was gay.
-Marcel-Keyes's parents had been aware of her sexual orientation since they found a copy of the Washington Blade (a gay publication) in her room and confronted her with it during the latter portion of her high school years; they considered her sexuality "wrong and sinful", but lived with her amicably as long as she did not communicate her politics or sexuality openly.
-Marcel-Keyes asserted that her father had disassociated himself from her because she is a "'liberal queer'".
-Marcel-Keyes acknowledged that she could understand her father's decision because it did not "'make much sense for him to be [financially] supporting someone who is working against what he believes in.'"
+Following the disintegration of her relationship with her parents, Marcel-Keyes publicly announced she was a lesbian.
+Her parents had been aware of her sexual orientation since they found a copy of the Washington Blade (a gay publication) in her room and confronted her with it during the latter portion of her high school years; they considered her sexuality "wrong and sinful", but lived with her amicably as long as she did not communicate her politics or sexuality openly.
+Marcel-Keyes asserted that her father had disassociated himself from her because she is a "liberal queer".
+She acknowledged that she could understand her father's decision because it did not "'make much sense for him to be [financially] supporting someone who is working against what he believes in.'"
 When asked if she was homeless, she said "'Technically speaking, I don't have anywhere to go.
 I have lots of friends and I could probably go crash with them.
 I'm going back to Chicago and I'm not really sure what I'm going to do when I get there.'"
 Marcel-Keyes also criticized the media's reporting of her family situation.
 She discussed this series of events in an interview with The Advocate.
 The death of a close friend who was kicked out of his parents' house motivated Marcel-Keyes to speak out publicly about the situation.